Teenage brain development: the basics

 - Encourage ‘winding down’ before bed – away from TVs, mobiles and computers.

 - Reinforce a regular sleeping routine.
 Your child should aim to go to bed and wake up at regular times each day.

 - Encourage your child to get an adequate amount of sleep each night.
 While the ideal amount of sleep varies from person to person, the average amount of sleep that teenagers need is around nine hours.

 The teenage brain is built to seek out new experiences, risks and sensations – it’s all part of refining those brain connections.

-But the self-monitoring, problem-solving and decision-making part of the brain – the prefrontal cortex – develops last.
-This means that teenagers don’t always have a lot of self-control or good judgment, and are more prone to risk-taking behaviour.
+Also, teenagers don’t always have a lot of self-control or good judgment and are more prone to risk-taking behaviour.
+This is because the self-monitoring, problem-solving and decision-making part of the brain – the prefrontal cortex – develops last.
 Hormones are also thought to contribute to impulsive and risky behaviour in teens.